Actindo-AG/Documentation/DatabaseAndReporting/Integration/04_ManageConnections.md

 # Manage the connections

-Establish a connection to InfluxDB in order to write data from your databases to InfluxDB at regular time intervals using an InfluxDB time series.
+Establish a connection to InfluxDB&trade;[^1] in order to write data from your databases to a time series database at regular intervals using the InfluxDB&trade; technology.

-The InfluxDB driver is preinstalled with the *Database and reporting* module and is available in two different versions.
+The InfluxDB&trade; driver is preinstalled with the *Database and reporting* module and is available in two different versions.
 Depending on the driver version, the credentials differ.
-All necessary credentials to establish the connection are available by InfluxDB.
-For detailed information, see [InfluxDB](https://docs.influxdata.com/influxdb/v2.6/).
+All necessary credentials to establish the connection are provided by InfluxDB&trade;.
+For detailed information, see the [InfluxDB&trade; website](https://influxdata.com).

-The connections can be created, edited and deleted.
+The connections can be created, edited, and deleted.

 ## Create a connection

-Create a connection to InfluxDB to be able to write data from your databases to InfluxDB.
+Create a connection to InfluxDB&trade; to be able to write data from your databases to a time series database.

 ### Add a connection

-Add a new connection to InfluxDB using one of the available InfluxDB drivers.
+Add a new connection to InfluxDB&trade; using one of the available InfluxDB&trade; drivers.

 #### Prerequisites

-InfluxDB has been purchased.
+InfluxDB&trade; has been purchased.

 #### Procedure